 Lastly, the FDA says it is still evaluating the safety and efficacy of spray-based sunscreen formulas because they "are applied differently from other sunscreen dosage forms, such as lotions and sticks."

+There are two types of skin-damaging ultraviolet (UV) rays: UVB and UVA rays.
 UVA rays are longer (320 to 400 nanometers) and penetrate the skin at deeper levels than UVB rays, causing long-term damage associated with signs of aging and skin cancer.
 According to the Skin Cancer Foundation, these rays are "present with relatively equal intensity during all daylight hours throughout the year, and can penetrate clouds and glass."

 Physical sunscreens are made with minerals (titanium dioxide and zinc oxide) that form a natural, protective layer on the skin that blocks the sun's harmful rays.
 Chemical sunscreens (avobenzone, Mexoryl SX and Tinosorb) absorb UV rays.

 It's important to note that some chemical sunscreens, including the commonly used oxybenzone, don't offer full protection because they can only block a portion of the UVA spectrum.